cell2749/eleMultiCamera/README.md

 wcjs - 0.2.7
 electron - 1.4.3

-For displaying the stream names on the cameras:
-wcjs-player module commented out 1195 and 1197 lines in index.js file after npm install Note! wcjs-player has lgpl-2.1 license, means the electron-app will have to be lgpl licensed.

 ## Description
 Electron (Nodejs) desktop application for viewing wowza video streams.
 This is basically a client to view any rtsp wowza video streams in form of 2x2, 3x3 and 4x4 screens.